efueger/framework/README.md

-This php framework provides an enhanced programming environment by using events with named arguments and an optional configuration that provides further inversion of control of the application.
+This php framework is an enhanced programming environment by using events with named arguments and an optional configuration that provides further inversion of control of the application.
 The [configuration array](https://github.com/mvc5/application/blob/master/config/service.php) can contain values, string names, callables and configuration objects that are resolved by the service manager.

 This contrived example demonstrates named arguments and plugins.
 ```php